telerik/blazor-docs/knowledge-base/common-failed-to-find.md

 ## Cause

-The error `Failed to find a valid digest in the 'integrity' attribute for resource ... with computed SHA-256 integrity ...` is a general Blazor WebAssembly issue, which can result from the build process, publish process or browser cache.
+The error `Failed to find a valid digest in the 'integrity' attribute for resource ... with computed SHA-256 integrity ...` is a general Blazor WebAssembly issue, which can result from the build process, publishing process, or browser cache.
 The Telerik UI for Blazor components are not the cause.

 ## Solution